Shamanic Divination

 it is the shaman’s visionary power, which is able to penetrate both the past and the future.
 The shaman, furthermore, has bird and animal familiars who assist him in his task.

-Campbell frames shamanic divination as an expression of a specific visionary capacity — penetration of temporal boundaries past and future — assisted by animal familiars who function as spirit intermediaries.
+Campbell, citing Ksenofontov, frames shamanic divination as a specific visionary faculty — temporal penetration of past and future — supported by animal familiar spirits summoned at séances.

 Campbell, Joseph, Primitive Mythology (The Masks of God, Volume I), 1959supporting